-The CC3135MOD device has the capability for Over-the-Air programming, which allows files to be written and updated over a network connection.
-An OTA programming library is available in the CC3135MOD SDK.
+The CC323x device has the capability for Over-the-Air programming, which allows files to be written and updated over a network connection.
+An OTA programming library is available in the CC32xx SDK.
 Using OTA in the production line can enable faster data transfer over other methods in some instances.
 To use OTA in the production line, a PC on the local network can run the OTA server.
 The service pack should be updated before doing OTA or using any wireless functionality.
 For the fastest transfer of data using OTA, TI recommends minimizing RF congestion in the production environment.
-See the CC3x20, CC3x35 SimpleLinkTM Wi-Fi® and Internet-of-Things Over the Air Update for more information.
+See the SimpleLinkTM Wi-Fi® CC3x20, CC3x3x Over-the-Air Update App Note for more information.